Is Scrap Metal Recyclable? How to Properly Disposed of It

 That’s not the only reason you should recycle scrap metal.
 Recycling contributes more usable material that can be used to make things, which means we don’t have to mine and process as much raw metal ore.
-Because metal processing and fabrication produces a lot of pollution, recycling effectively lessens greenhouse gas production.
+Because metal processing and fabrication produce a lot of pollution, recycling effectively lessens greenhouse gas production.
 Another important factor is that metal mining has extremely detrimental effects on the areas where ore is found, so recycling helps there too.

 If that’s not enough reason for you to recycle, it doesn’t hurt that you can make money by recycling.
 Scrap yards will typically pay you for scrap metal according to its type and weight.

 Aluminum cans and copper wire are some of the most popular items that people collect, though you certainly won’t get rich.
 Some metals are only worth a few cents per pound while others go for dollars per pound.
 Either way, you’ll need a lot of scrap metal to make anything but beer money.